fis/chainlance/README.md

 This repository holds a family of BF Joust implementations.
 One of them (gearlance) has the (dubious?) distinction of serving as the implementation behind the "egojoust" hill on `#esoteric` of freenode.
+(And also the up-and-coming "zem.fi" replacement hill.)

 The following systems, in arbitrary order, are included:

 * **gearlance**: A threaded-code computed-goto kind of an interpreter.
 * **cranklance**: The above, but including statistics-collection code.
+* **gearlanced**: Convenience interface for using gearlance to maintain a BF Joust hill efficiently.
 * **genelance**: Convenience interface for using gearlance to evaluate programs against a fixed set.
 * **torquelance**: A chainlance rehash, with separate compilation of